munkycool/Snake/README.md

 ![](snake.png)

-Jeu de Snake pour la calculatrice Numworks.

-Ce jeu nécessite la version 13.1.0 ou supérieure d'Epsilon (détection des touches de clavier appuyées).
+A snake game for the Numworks calculator

+Needs at least Epsilon 14

-## Fonctionnalités
+## Features

-- Réglages du jeu en mode textuel
+- Game settings in text mode
-    - Vitesse
+    - Speed
-    - Mode blanc/noir
+    - White/black mode
-    - Taille des cases (4, 5, 8 ou 10 pixels)
+    - Box size (4, 5, 8 or 10 pixels)

-## À venir

-- Amélioration de la pause